Two simple rules to determine when you need to roll component part revisions

 What do you think?

-These recommendation are based on both personal experiences and what I’ve seen work for Arena customers—but there’s always room for discussion and disagreement on the “best” policy for releasing a new revision of an assembly when making a change to one of its components.
+These recommendations are based on both personal experiences and what I’ve seen work for Arena Solutions' global customers—but there’s always room for discussion and disagreement on the “best” policy for releasing a new revision of an assembly when making a change to one of its components.